-The Product and Licensing segment develops and sells products or licenses technologies based on commercially viable concepts developed, in whole or in part, by the Technology Development segment.
-The Product and Licensing segment derives its revenue from product sales, product development fees and technology licenses.
+The Product and Licensing segment develops and sells products or licenses technologies based on commercially viable concepts developed by the Technology Development segment.
+The Product and Licensing segment derives its revenue from product sales, funded product development and technology licenses

 The Chief Executive Officer and his direct reports collectively represent our chief operating decision makers, and they evaluate segment performance based primarily on revenue and operating income or loss.
-The accounting policies of our segments are the same as those described in the summary of significant accounting policies (see Note 1 to our Financial Statements, "Organization and Summary of Significant Accounting Policies," presented in Form 10-K as amended and filed with the Securities and Exchange Commission on March 30, 2007).
+The accounting policies of our segments are the same as those described in the summary of significant accounting policies (see Note 1 to our Financial Statements, "Organization and Summary of Significant Accounting Policies," presented in our Annual Report on Form 10-K as filed with the Securities and Exchange Commission on March 19, 2008).